Blinken to meet virtually with 15 Caribbean foreign ministers

-The United Nations launched an appeal on Tuesday for $29.2 million to help some 15,000 people displaced by the April 9 eruption of La Soufriere, which spewed dark clouds of ash some six miles (10 km) into the air and prompted an evacuation.
+The United Nations launched an appeal on Tuesday for $29.2 million to help some 15,000 people displaced by the April 9 eruption of La Soufriere, whichspewed dark clouds of ash some six miles (10 km) into the air and prompted an evacuation. read more

 Four Caribbean nations are among only 14 countries around the world that maintain diplomatic relations with Taiwan, a self-ruled, Chinese-claimed island the United States is bound by law to provide with the means of defense.